alexanderfountain/underguard/src/pages/about-us.md

           Casey was the man responsible for founding Underguard in 2017.
 Casey transformed his life at age 26, turning from Drugs and Crime to a life of Fatherhood, Ministry and Entrepreneurship.
 Casey founded ten businesses in his life, finding opportunities in everything.
-Casey was a God Fearing man yet never judged anyone, regardless of their background or beliefs.
 As of 2019 Kyle and Kelly are humbly leading Underguard to honor their father's vision, determined to continue his Mission of bringing Hope to the under-served.
         type: contentleftcontentright
     type: section
   - sectionvalue: